amirtha1987/React-Price-Card-Task/README.md

 # React-Price-Card-Task

 This is a sample price-card showing website which was designed by me using React.
-It's Guvi-Zen class Roadmap session: Day-22 and React : Day-2 Task.
-This is my first React Project!
+It's Guvi-Zen class Roadmap session: Day-22 and React : Day-2 Task.<b> This is my first React Project!</b>

 ## Tech Stack